Rishcursion/crochet-companion/README.md

 # Tech Stack (Intended):
 - Tauri (to package the application and for cross-platform interoperability.)
 - Svelte (to build the UI of the app.)
+- Three.js (for crochet/knit modelling.)
-- Python (For training the stitch identificaiton model.)
+- Python  (for crochet stitch identification)